 This Ditalini Pasta Salad is loaded with English peas, sugar snap peas, and cubed mozzarella and tossed in a lemon dijon dressing.
-Its bright taste and presentation make it the perfect side dish all summer long.
+Its bright taste and presentation make it the perfect side dish all year long.

 Ditalini is one of my favorite pasta shapes.
 They are tiny little tubes most common in soups, such as in Pasta e Fagioli.
 They have a nice al dente bite and hold their shape well because of how small they are.
 A strong shape is important for pasta salad, which must stand up to all the other ingredients.
 Longer less stable shapes, such as penne, can get crushed.

 Though other sturdy pasta shapes such as corkscrews, orzo, and and the new elusive Cascatelli often work well in pasta salad, ditalini works best for this one.
 I love how its tubular shape catches the dressing and makes for a more flavorful bite.
 Plus they're around the same size as the peas, which looks uniform and visually appealing.

 This Ditalini Pasta Salad calls for 16 ounces of cubed fresh mozzarella.
 16oz may sound like a lot, but it's really perfect.
 Cut it into small cubes so it stays combined with the salad, rather than falling to the bottom.